kojima-hi/PC_Setting/linux/README.md

 example
 ```
-Create a repository on GitHub by command line.
+Create a repository on GitHub with command line.
 $ git init
 $ git create "test"
 ```